 In her Elemental Burst’s description, Eula is said to be able to gain stacks through three sources: her Normal Attacks, Elemental Skill, and Elemental Burst.
 However, this is an inaccurate and quite ambiguous description of what is undoubtedly Eula’s most vital ability.
 Let’s rectify that.

-Second, although her skill description said she can gain stacks from her Elemental Burst, the initial damage and the detonation damage of Glacial Illumination does not grant stacks.
-However, her Ascension 1 passive, which creates a Shattered Lightfall Sword that deals damage based on the Elemental Burst’s 0 stacks Lightfall Sword damage, does grant stacks.
+Second, although her skill description said she can gain stacks from her Elemental Burst, the initial and explosion damage of Glacial Illumination does not grant a stack.
+However, her Ascension 1 passive, which creates a Shattered Lightfall Sword that deals damage based on the Elemental Burst Talent level, does grant a stack.

 Third, you have to deal damage with the aforementioned abilities to gain stacks.
 Hitting elemental shields, Hlichurl stone or wood shields, hitting enemies in invulnerable frames, even if they register as hits, will not grant you stacks.
 Note that this is also ping-dependent.

 Here is a table of stacks gained by each part of Eula’s kit for easier visualization:

 N# stacks gained are counted in the attack sequence

 (Ex: N5 already include stacks gained by N1->4)

 |N4||5||Hold E 2 stacks||4|